 "...a truly diverse and illustrative project.
 It proves worthy of its boast that it's an exercise in cinematic storytelling and that Cornish's music defies easy categorization.
 There are strong flirts with blues, jazz, and world touches." - JazzReview.com on Sojourn

 Never one to be going in only one direction, Bill Cornish seeks out projects that allow him to utilize his many influences.
-In addition to producing solo CDs which themselves are an eclectic blend of jazz, funk, orchestral and world fusion, he is also the keyboardist for the jazz/rock fusion project The Odd Get Even (featuring Ike Turner alumni drummer Bill Ray).
+In addition to producing solo CDs which are an eclectic blend of jazz, funk, orchestral and world fusion, he recently composed the theme for the syndicated interview show Game Time with Boomer Esiason.
+He is currently the keyboardist for the pop-rock project The Jay Goeppner Band as well as the jazz/rock fusion project The Odd Get Even featuring drummer Bill Ray ( Paul Gilbert / Ike Turner ).
+He also is serving as Music Producer for the show Behind the Lines.